Dreeseaw/BaseballNodes/README.md

 # BaseballNodes
-Using data from baseballreference.com to anaylze baseball fame outcomes
+Using data from baseballreference.com to anaylze baseball game outcomes.
+Writting in Python, still in developement so no source code is live.